 Skip to content

-Task sandboxing monitors file system access during task execution and flags any reads or writes that fall outside the declared inputs and outputs in your project configuration (whether explicit or inferred).
-It doesn't block access to the rest of the file system, but undeclared dependencies have direct implications on caching correctness, from false cache hits serving stale results to missing output files after a cache restore.
+Task sandboxing confines each task to the files it declares as inputs and outputs in your project configuration (whether explicit or inferred).
+Reading a file the task didn't declare, or writing outside its declared outputs, is a sandbox violation.
+Undeclared dependencies have direct implications on caching correctness, from false cache hits serving stale results to missing output files after a cache restore.

 A task is hermetic when it only reads from its declared inputs and only writes to its declared outputs.
 Hermetic tasks are safe to cache and replay because their behavior is fully described by their configuration.